typegoose/typegoose/docs/guides/syntax-notes.md

 title: 'Syntax Notes'
 ---

-This Page will show different possibilities of how things can be written in typegoose, with their use-case and what differs between them
+This Page shows different possibilities of how code can be written in Typegoose, along with their use-cases and what differs between them.

 ## `type` & `ref` with function or without

-The options [`type`](../api/decorators/prop.md#type) and [`ref`](../api/decorators/prop.md#ref) can be written either `type: Type` or `type: () => Type`, both are valid options, but the second should always be preferred when not using Primitives, because the "deferred function" way works-around the issues of [Circular References](./advanced/reference-other-classes.md#circular-dependencies) (in some cases) and use-before-definition cases.
+The options [`type`](../api/decorators/prop.md#type) and [`ref`](../api/decorators/prop.md#ref) can be written either as `type: Type` or as `type: () => Type`.
+Both syntax variations are valid options, but the second should always be preferred when not using primitives, because this "deferred function" syntax can  workaround the issues of [Circular References](./advanced/reference-other-classes.md#circular-dependencies) (in some cases) and also correct situations, where you might run into `use-before-define` errors.

 ```ts
 class Cat {